 The run and talk campaign is being supported by the mental health charity Mind and England Athletics and everyone can get involved to support their own mental health, while meeting others in their local community.
-As mental Health Ambassadors we support this campaign and will be running numerous Run and Talk events.
+As Mental Health Champions we support this campaign and will be running numerous Run and Talk events.

 These sessions are for you if you're a beginner runner/ jogger, or if you've not run for a while and want a gentle introduction.
 There is no minimum standard or level of experience.
 Whether you walk, jog or run are ladies or a gent, we would love for you to get involved.

 #runandtalk Thursday 1st February - Time to Talk Day

 Please follow us socially and keep up to date with what we are up to.

 Meet our Mental Health Champions: